Welcome to the OCANA

 What is the meaning of the word Catechism?

-and to save one’s own soul?
+What is necessary to please God and to save one’s own soul?

 The First Community of Christians

-This first community of Christians, headed by St. James, the Brother of the Lord the first Bishop of the city was later scattered by the persecutions which followed the stoning of the first martyr of the Christian Church, St. Stephen: And on that day a great persecution arose against the church in Jerusalem; and they were all scattered throughout the region of Judea and Samaria, except the Apostles (Acts 8:1).
+The first community of Christians, led by St. James the Just, the Brother of the Lord and the first Bishop of Jerusalem, was later dispersed due to severe persecutions following the martyrdom of St. Stephen, the first martyr of the Christian Church.
+As the Scripture testifies: “And on that day a great persecution arose against the church in Jerusalem; and they were all scattered throughout the region of Judea and Samaria, except the apostles” (Acts 8:1).

 The Apostle’s Exploits